DFHack/dfhack/docs/plugins/reveal.rst

 This would happen anyway even if you don't use `reveal`, but be aware that it is possible to trigger *some* events when you run `reveal`, even without the ``hell`` option.

+When running `unreveal` to restore the map in adventure mode, the vision cone for the adventurer isn't fully restored until the adventurer takes a step.